It's all about the feeling

-Shape of Emotion works directly with the somatic felt sense (the feeling) rather than the label of the emotion.
+Shape of Emotion works directly with the somatic felt sense (the feeling) rather than the label or name of the emotion.
 It works with both difficult (negative) and supportive (positive) emotions.

 Shape of Emotion does not concern itself with the reason for the feeling, nor it’s label.
 It is for this reason that it is referred to as being content-free.
 There is no need to share anything about the feeling.
 The important element is being able to feel the feeling.